List of Altair: A Record of Battles characters: Cuore di Rumeliana and South Rumeliana

 Caterina is the 33-year-old (31 at the start of the series) Gonfaloniere of the Republic of Florence, who has been elected consecutively for three years and is a member of the noble Rossi family.
 She is Süleyman's former lover during his stay in Florence and is still fond of him.
-However, she does share some of the Cuore's anti-Türkiye sentiments and can be difficult to negotiate with, but is willing to be flexible for the sake of her country.
+However, she does share some of the Cuore's anti-Turkey sentiments and can be difficult to negotiate with, but is willing to be flexible for the sake of her country.